The 3 Best Sources Of Drinking Water

 1. WATER RICH FOODS

 If you put an apple, a pear, or an orange in a juice machine you will get juice, but if you put 1,000,000 Oreo Cookies in a juice machine you won't get a single drop!

-3. SPRING WATER
+2. SPRING WATER

-As "Ground Water" slowly sinks downward into the Earth it gets filtered organically as it passes through countless layers of dirt, sand, and rock.
-"Ground Water" will eventually end up in underground aquifers and as the aquifers fill up the water rises back to the surface and comes back out of the ground as "Spring Water".
+As "Ground Water" slowly sinks downward into the Earth it gets filtered organically as it passes through countless layers of dirt, sand, and rock until it eventually find it's way into underground aquifers, and as these aquifers fill up the water slowly rises back up to the surface and then flow out of the ground as "spring water".